FlorianLance/exvr/README.md

 ## Origin

 The project has been developped at [EPFL LNCO laboratory](https://www.epfl.ch/labs/lnco/) (Laboratory of Cognitive Neuroscience) and has been funded by the [EPFL Open Science Fund](https://www.epfl.ch/research/open-science/in-practice/open-science-fund/) from the 2019 cohort.
-It has been used for dozains of experiments and demos inside LNCO or duing collaborations since it creation in 2018.
+It has been used for dozains of experiments and demos inside LNCO or during external collaborations since it creation in 2018.

 ## Content